-Obesity, diabetes, heart disease, psychiatric illness, depression, drug abuse, learning disabilities and car accidents are all linked to sleep deprivation.
+Obesity, diabetes, heart disease, depression, drug abuse, learning disabilities and car accidents are all linked to sleep deprivation.

 On the other hand too much sleep (more than 10 hours a night) can be a strong indication of depression and other conditions.